shoaiyb/sysa/_posts/2021-03-25-build-php-routing-system.md

 ## Conclusion
 I’ve touched on the very basics of routing, shared some routing examples from the PHP world, and built a extremely simple router.

 One last thing, be sure to signup for my newsletter!
-Each week I’ll send you a great email filled with updates, great links, tips & tricks, and other non-dev randomness.
+Each month I’ll send you a great email filled with updates, great links, tips & tricks, and other non-dev randomness.